ksumit12/ksumit12/README.md

 - 👀 I’m interested in making drone and repairing especially FPV drone
 - 🌱 I’m currently working oand learning ROS
 - 💞️ I’m looking to collaborate on a reasearch paper that i m working on neuromorphic (event) camera
-- 📫 How to reach me on LinkedIn www.linkedin.com/in/sumitkhobragade-a384851a7 and one ig:smith_fpv
+- 📫 How to reach me on LinkedIn www.linkedin.com/in/sumitkhobragade-a384851a7 and on ig:smith_fpv

 <!---
 ksumit12/ksumit12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.